hyprwm/hyprland-wiki/content/configuring/core/advanced-configuration/lua-utilities.md

 To execute a scheduled prop refresh immediately, use `hl.exec_scheduled_prop_refresh_immediately()`.
 Note that because the scheduled event is executed prematurely, it is removed from the event loop; allowing another prop refresh to be enqueued.

+> [!WARNING]
-Overuse of this function may cause slowdowns.
+> Overuse of this function may cause slowdowns!
+> Use `config.props_refreshed` event to see how many prop refreshes are fired per event.

 ### Timers